-\ Inclusive of FVPL investments, AFS investments, advances & investments and investment properties.
+- Inclusive of FVPL investments, AFS investments, advances & investments and investment properties. - Excluding IQHPC operations which were consolidated into Cirrus Global (IQMAN), the latter formed part of other operations.

 Note 1 Other than Cirrus Global, Inc. (IQMAN) consolidated operations, also included are the operations of A. Soriano Air Corporation, Anscor International, Inc. and Anscor Property Holdings, Inc.